 And why stop with just one?
 Mixing metals is an edgy trend that if done correctly, can look timeless.

 When first diving into a new decorating trend, it’s much easier to begin with baby steps.
 You’re nervous investing in a sofa, coffee table and accent chair each with different metal hardware… we get it.
-Instead pick out a few decorative objects that combine metals like the MODEL geometric shapes that subtly combine brass and silver.
+Instead pick out a few accent objects that combine metals that will subtly combine metals.

-Use our foolproof tricks if mixing metals on a smaller scale, like accessories in a bookshelf.
+Use our foolproof tricks if mixing metals on a smaller scale.
 First, try combining items with a variety of textures, like matte, brushed or hammered.
 The mix will add depth and dimension while still looking cohesive.
 Second, mix it up with size.
 Decorative objects with different heights, weights, tones and boldness bring an unexpected twist.